FAQ

 Yes — vertical space is one of the most important environmental enrichment elements for indoor cats.
 In the wild, cats use height for safety, hunting vantage points, and stress relief.
 Without vertical options, indoor cats often redirect that energy into furniture scratching, anxiety behaviors, or territorial conflicts in multi-cat homes.
 A cat tree doesn't have to be elaborate — even a single tall perch near a window makes a meaningful difference in a cat's daily quality of life.

-Why does my cat scratch furniture instead of the scratching post? +
+Why does my cat scratch the couch instead of the scratching post? +

 Is cat wall furniture safe?
 What do I need to install it properly? +